 - Metastasis: After the diagnosis of cancer has been made, the doctor may discover cancer has spread to other areas of the body.
 How much cancer has metastisized and where will influence life expectancy.

-- The health of patient: The younger and stronger a patient is, the longer they can live with cancer.
+- The health of the patient: The younger and stronger a patient is, the longer they can live with cancer.
 Patients who have serious pre-existing health problems such as diabetes, heart disease or high blood pressure could have higher risks with mesothelioma treatments, such as surgery or chemotherapy.

 Pleural Mesothelioma Survival Rate